Couchy-wu/PLDP-FEBSF/README.md

 ## Codes
--In the file [UPRAPPOR](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/UPRAPPOR.py) there is a personalized dynamic correction code based on the implementation of basic-rappor.
+- In the file [UPRAPPOR](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/UPRAPPOR.py) there is a personalized dynamic correction code based on the implementation of basic-rappor.
 - In the file [EMalgorithm](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/EMalgorithm.py)  there is code for an optimization algorithm based on the implementation of the expectation maximization algorithm
 - In the file [UPKRR](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/UPKRR.py) there is a personalized dynamic correction code based on the implementation of basic-rappor.
 - In the file [samplepower](https://github.com/Couchy-wu/PLDP-FEBSF/blob/main/Code/samplepower.py) there is code to generate a power law distribution based on the set of privacy budgets.

-## Data
+## Datasets
-The [datasets](https://github.com/Couchy-wu/PLDP-FEBSF/tree/main/Datasets) folder has the following (pre-processed) datasets.
+The [datasets](https://github.com/Couchy-wu/PLDP-FEBSF/tree/main/Dataset) folder has the following (pre-processed) datasets.
 - [Bank](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets)
 - [Adult](https://archive.ics.uci.edu/ml/datasets/adult)
 - [Census](https://www.census.gov/data/datasets.html)